dustinlacewell/vcv-prefabs/README.md

 To save a prefab, select some modules, right-click and pick `Save selection as...`

 This will open the save dialog.
-Save your prefab under a folder to give it a tag.
+Save your prefab under a folder to give it a group.

 <p align="center">
 <img src="images/creation.gif">